 Bath Massacre: America's First School Bombing

-With the horrors of bombings in Oklahoma City Federal Building and the Boston Marathon still fresh in Americans' minds, the seemingly endless stories of school violence epitomized by the Columbine shooting, and suicide bombers around the globe, Bath Massacre resonates powerfully for modern readers and reminds us that terrorism and murder on a large scale are sadly not just a product of our times.
+With the horrors of bombings in Oklahoma City Federal Building and the Boston Marathon still fresh in Americans' minds and the seemingly endless stories of school violence from Columbine to Sandy Hook to Parkland, Bath Massacre resonates powerfully for modern readers and reminds us that domestic terrorism and mass murder are sadly not just a product of our times.

 Some illustrations in the book have not been seen in over 80 years.
-Bolstered by cooperation with survivors and their descendants, the book includes exclusive interviews with the people who lived through that terrible day in 1927.
-(University of Michigan Press, 2009)
+Bolstered by cooperation with survivors and their descendants, Bath Massacre includes exclusive interviews with the people who lived through that terrible day in 1927.
+(University of Michigan Press)

 Reviews & Praise

-"A chilling and historic character study of the unfathomable suffering that desperation and fury, once unleashed inside a twisted mind, can wreak on a small town.
-Contemporary mass murderers Timothy McVeigh, Columbine's Dylan Klebold, and Virginia Tech's Seung-Hui Cho can each trace their horrific genealogy of terror to one man: Bath school bomber Andrew Kehoe."
+"A chilling and historic character study of the unfathomable suffering that desperation and fury, once unleashed inside a twisted mind, can wreak on a small town."

-Author of When Evil Came to Good Hart and Wicked Takes the Witness Stand
+Mardi Link - When Evil Came to Good Hart and Wicked Takes the Witness Stand

 The Grand Rapids Press